 - Short strangle: the picture looks even better, if we combine a short put with the short call above creating a strangle that takes advantage of overpriced options on both sides (and creates a hedge).
 Let’s look for indications, that tell us that option prices really got out of hand and are unlikely to get much more overpriced.

-Our edge lies in the fact that options get extremely overpriced due to abnormally volatile moves and rising demand.
+A distinct edge lies in the fact that options get extremely overpriced due to abnormally high volatility and sky-rocketing demand.

 A practical example: Tilray case study

 Huge option demand causes investors to overpay massively – this gives the option seller a strong edge.
 Extraordinary premia are quite rare and are caused by hyped up stories, when mainstream demand and volatility coincide.

 During Tilray´s parabolic September move we saw option premia skyrocket to around 20% for very far out of the money options: 30% (put) to 60% (call) out of the money strikes (common premia, even for high beta stocks, would normally yield 1% to 3% far OTM).
 This gives an option seller a large margin of safety against adverse price moves.
 For a profitable trade a strangle would only need to stay within the range between the strikes plus the premia received by the expiration date.
 In practice price fluctuations can be used to take profits before expiration and tilt probabilities further in our favor.

 Data from real trades I took to test the idea in practice:

 September 20th, 2018 with Tilray @ $210.
 Stock was down in early trading, after being all over the news with an extremely volatile day on the 19th: High: $300; Low: $151,40 – a span of 100%.
 It had gained over 700% since its recent IPO.

 I sold a strangle with strikes well outside of the huge range of the previous day for a premium of about 2x 20% of the value of the underlying stock at the time of the sale: